Follow instructions for your state / jurisdiction

 What Your High School Equivalency (HSE) Credential Means

 You did it!
 The HiSET® exam is rigorous and requires a lot of preparation and study.
 Though you didn’t graduate from a traditional high school, you showed that you are dedicated and focused enough to put in the work and earn your HSE credential.
-The United States Department of Education recognizes the HiSET exam as a valid high school equivalecy, which means it’s worth just as much as a diploma or a recognized equivalent (PDF).
+The United States Department of Education recognizes the HiSET exam as a valid high school equivalency, which means it’s worth just as much as a diploma or a recognized equivalent (PDF).
 Don’t let anyone tell you any differently.

 Interpreting Your Scores